biopython/biopython.github.io/wiki/SeqIO.md

 You may accept additional *optional* arguments (alphabet for example).

-The the new format must be added to the relevant mappings in Bio/SeqIO/\_\_iter\_\_.py plus any standard file extensions.
+The new format must be added to the relevant mappings in Bio/SeqIO/\_\_iter\_\_.py plus any standard file extensions.